Vector26/create-express-mvt/readme.md

 * The model is created in model.js
 * The model is then imported to views.js, where views/functions are coded using the imported data-models.
 Each function which is to be called upon a route is imported independently using `module.exports.FUNCTION_NAME=FUNCTION_NAME`
 * Then the views are imported in route.js and are connected to needed routes.
 The router is then exported.
-* The main.js in imports routes which is then exported for Global routes.js.
-The routes.js all the routes registered in it JSON object.
+* The main.js in the app imports routes which is then exported to Global routes.js.
+The routes.js routes all the routes registered in its JSON object.
 See the routes.js for understadning how to import your `App`.
 # Future/Contribution Issues to be:
 * Admin Panel
 * JWT Auth Default-App